Mission

 In 2023, a CO2 law (finally) passed in Denmark limiting new buildings to emit less than 12 kg co2 / m2 year.
 Our existing designs are 60% below the 2023 requirement.
 If measuring not per m2 but per person our residents live with 80% less carbon emission from their homes.
 To get closer to zero emissions, we are working on Generation 5 and Earth Robots.

-Twice per year we compare our rents to the market average prices of rooms and 1 room apartments in the areas we operate in.
-The 2024 rental data puts average markets prices at 6.000 kr.
-Our price in 2024 is 5.550 kr. or 4.960 kr. including subsidies.
-To improve are improve, we are working on the Adaptable Building System that will enable a new business model and a new financing model of our units that can help reduce rents.
+• We compare our rents to the market prices of rooms in the areas we operate in.
+Our goal is too be 15% below market prices.
+The 2025 rental data puts median markets prices at 6.000 kr. (based on 1.311 observations).
+Our price in 2025 has been 5.583 kr. or 5.083 kr. including utilities and subsidies.
+To improve, we are working on the Flexible Housing Model that will secure a future value of our units, thereby streching the investment horisont and help us reduce rents.

 Using surveys and statistical analysis we are seeking to understand in detail what makes a place nice to live in.
-We currently score an average of 7/10 in overall satisfaction.
-To improve this score we are mainly focusing on improving shared spaces which have a 0.6 correlation with satisfaction and currently scores lowest among 8 core parameters in our villages.
+We currently score an average of 7,6/10 in overall satisfaction.
+To improve this score we are mainly focusing on improving shared spaces.

 Journey so far